tomatparillume/saige2/docs/README.md

 =========== WEB APPLICATION IN A BROWSER ======================================= Download the project from github.com onto your machine; this will create a saige/ directory.
-    - On your machine, on a command line, execute: https://github.com/tomatparillume/saige.git
+    - On your machine, on a command line, execute: git clone https://github.com/tomatparillume/saige.git
     - This will download the github project into a saige/ directory

 The application must have access to a MySQL DB; see the spring.datasource.* parameters in saige/src/main/resources/application.properties file.